DanielBoettner/fvtt-loot-populator-npc-5e/README.md

 Also recommended is the use of [better rolltables](https://github.com/ultrakorne/better-rolltables), it will greatly improve you experience when working with rolltables.

-Also recommended is the use of [better rolltables](https://github.com/ultrakorne/better-rolltables), it will greatly improve you experience when working with rolltables.

 ### Settings
 ![image](https://github.com/DanielBoettner/fvtt-loot-populator-npc-5e/blob/master/image.png)